Can Dogs Eat Tomato Sauce?

 However, several breeds are more susceptible to the root crop, especially Japanese dog breeds like Inu, Akita, and Shiba.

 The effects of garlic on dogs cannot be taken with a pinch of salt.
-While there are bound to be gastrointestinal upsets, your dog stands the risk of anemia due to damaged red blood cells.
+While there are bound to be gastrointestinal upsets, your dog risks anemia due to damaged red blood cells.

-Besides these, there is also a chance whereby your dog suffers from kidney problems.
+Besides these, there is also a chance that your dog suffers from kidney problems.

-A school of thought agrees that small quantities of these crops can be beneficial to dogs.
+A school of thought agrees that small quantities of these crops can benefit dogs.
 But when mixed in a tomato sauce, it is hard to know what quantity of it is.

 Chives